bennylope/django-organizations/README.rst

 * Pull requests should include a quantity amount of code and commits that are reasonable to review, are logically grouped, and based off clean feature branches.

+Code contributions are expected to pass in all three target environments, and pull requests should be made from branches with passing builds.

 Project goals
 -------------